jmersonuo/jmersonuo.github.io/Activities/Opioid-Tutorial/01-Studio-Tutorial.md

 <h2 align="center"> Mapping opioid-related prescriptions <br> and overdose rates in the U.S.</h2>
 <h3 align="center"> Part I: Creating custom styles and simple web maps</h3>

 <p>One way to show data distribution on a map is with a choropleth, a thematic map in which areas are shaded based on a particular value.
-In this guide, you will use Mapbox Studio and Mapbox GL JS to make a map of US states showing overdose rates by state and prescription drug rates by county. </p>
+In this guide, you will use Mapbox Studio and Mapbox GL JS to make a map of US states showing overdose rates by state and prescription drug rates by

+  . </p>

 ### In this tutorial you will: